PeaceFounder/PeaceVote.jl/outreach/peacevote.md

 Nevertheless, who should do the braiding?
 Multiple systems could fit in as voting protocols based on dc nets and p2p networks with which one could do braiding without any authority.
 For mixnets, it is necessary to trust the authority that no data is being recorded, which can be used to reveal the anonymity.
 If only a single mixnet participates which is maintained by the same organization/person, then the anonymity of the vote, in the end, is equivalent to the anonymity which would be provided by a conventional mixnet electronic voting system.

 The fix for that comes from the fact that we no longer need to trust the mix to do its job since, in the end, participants control with absolute consent whether to accept and sign or discard the braid.
 That allows forming a system where mixes are distributed over all internet and hosts mixing service irrelevant of who may use it.
-That allows to make a braid cascade from multiple mixes and thus resolves any concerns of possible anonymity revealing data as long there is not an initiative to coordinate.
-In the end coordination of mixnet is a threat to anonymity, thus any necessity of that should be eliminated.
+That allows to make a braid cascade from multiple mixes and thus resolves any concerns of possible anonymity revealing data as long there is not an initiative to coordinate as coordination of mixnet is a threat to anonymity, thus any necessity of that should be eliminated.

 Openness can be considered as opposite to coordination.
 The voting system must be developed from the effort of the community, and as the open-source world had shown monolithic designs fail to attract interest.
-Thus, on the one hand, it is essential from the one hand to make the system such that it is easy to start whereas on the other it must not lose the ability customized without breaking off from the existing ecosystem.
+Thus, on the one hand, it is essential to make the system such that it is easy to start whereas on the other it must not lose the ability to be customized without breaking off from the existing ecosystem.
 Thus, in the end, every party would find its place within the ecosystem and so make a pool of available mixers bigger.

 # PeaceVote